PaulBGD/ci-host/README.md

 * Fill out the data URL in the `config.json` file.
 * On your Gitlab CI Runner server, install the deploy tool with `npm install -g ci-deploy`.
 * Also on your Runner server, run `ci-deploy configure`.
 Copy this key, and put it as the server key in the `config.json`.
+* Last thing on your Runner server (if it's different than your web server), go to %USER%/config.json (the full path will be outputted by the above command) and set the IP of the server.
 * Create a .ci-deploy.yml file, add the `ci-deploy` section like so:

 ````yaml